tier2tickets/lovely-logger/README.md

 There is another special type of log function that can only be used inside of an exception handler.
-It will log the full exception traceback for you, along with any helpful comments you may have about the exception
+It will log the full exception traceback for you, (as level=CRITICAL) along with any helpful comments you may have about the exception

 ```python
 try: